Frequently Asked Advising Questions

-- taken as a part of an AACSB accredited graduate program.
+- Taken as a part of an AACSB accredited graduate program

-- completed within the last six years.
+- Completed within the last six years

 How can I change my major or degree program?

 It is strongly recommended that you choose your major/degree program as soon as possible.
-It is inadvisable to take career concentration courses and then change your major.
-The initial career concentration courses may not apply to the new major and will hence be in excess of your degree requirements.
-If you have any questions, please speak with an advisor from the Office of Graduate Academic Advisement and Student Development.
+It is inadvisable to take concentration electives and then change your major.
+The concentration courses may not apply to the new major and will hence be in excess of your degree requirements.
+If you have any questions, please speak with a Lubin Graduate Academic Advisor.

-If you do not wish to maintain matriculation during the Fall and Spring semesters, you must file a Leave of Absence with OSA and make sure you withdraw from all your classes if you are currently enrolled.
-Upon returning to school, you must file a Resumption of Study with OSA at least 8 weeks prior to the semester in which you wish to re-enroll.
-Please note: if your cumulative QPA was below a 3.0 when you were last enrolled, you are required to submit an appeal letter, addressed to Brooke Hasan, Director of Graduate Advisement, to resume your studies.
+If you need to take time away from your studies, you will need to file a Leave of Absence Application and make sure you withdraw from all your classes if you are currently enrolled.
+To do this, you can complete a Leave of Absence Application (found in the 'Forms' section of the OSA or Lubin Graduate Advisement webpages) and drop off at our office or email to email@example.com for processing.
+In advance of the semester you wish to re-enroll, you must file a Resumption of Studies Form and submit to our office at least 8 weeks prior.
+Please note: If your cumulative QPA was below a 3.0 when you were last enrolled, you are also required to submit an appeal letter, addressed to Michelle A. Rivas, Director of Graduate Advisement and Student Development.
 Please allow additional time for the appeal process.

-International students on an F-1 visa should check in with the International Students and Scholars Office (ISSO) to confirm any visa status issues as they relate to Leave of Absence.
+International students on an F-1 visa should check in with the International Students and Scholars Office (ISSO) to confirm any visa status issues as they relate to a Leave of Absence.

 What must I do for graduation?